adrianschlatter/ppf.sample/docs/CONTRIBUTING.md

 * You increase the chances of quick acceptance of your PR significantly if you have taken measures to assure quality (such as writing and passing tests).

+* If your PR adds functionality, you should add it to the docs.

 ## Final remarks

 Currently, this project is maintained in the spare time of a single person having a family and a job.
 If you do not get immediate feedback to your issue or pull request, please have some patience.